-Workshops can be adapted for small to large groups in a festival tent, and for specialist community groups.
-I have experience working on community writing projects with vulnerable adults and young people, designing and adapting a program to suit.
+Storytelling and writing workshops can be adapted for small or large groups in any venue from a festival tent to a specialist community space or corporate meeting room.
+I have experience working on community writing projects with vulnerable adults and young people, designing and adapting a programme to suit.

 Curious Conversations: Step outside of everyday hum drum and join in with bite-sized creative conversations.
 Share inspirations, create stories and respond to ridiculous and curious questions.
 It’s easy and loads of fun.
 Suitable for adults or teenagers.
 Speed conversations like you’ve never had before.
 Trust serendipity and your incredible imagination.